Fat bombs are a staple on the ketogenic diet. These keto maple cinnamon fat bombs are delicious and beyond simple to whip up!

 TOOLS TO MAKE KETO MAPLE CINNAMON FAT BOMBS

 - Hand Mixer – A good hand mixer can really go a long way as a staple utensil in your kitchen.
 Stand mixers are nice too, but a hand mixer is often faster and more thorough when dealing with smaller quantities of ingredients.
-For this recipe, a hand mixer is the perfect tool to whip out the fat bombs in no time flat!
+For this recipe, a hand mixer is a perfect tool to whip out the fat bombs in no time flat!

 - Silicone Candy Mold – A silicone candy mold will aid you in lots of different applications, especially as you are making candies and fat bombs.
 The mold is especially nice with these fat bombs, as it generally creates 1 tbsp servings, all while making them look pretty in the process!